 - How can we translate face-to-face synchronous collaboration into meaningful virtual, asynchronous collaboration?

-The panel will focus on how EdTech, including Carnegie’s Networked Improvement Learning and Support (NILS) platform, is geared towards advancing the work of networked improvement communities and supporting innovation.
-Panelists will discuss how the design of NILS helps to alleviate problems experienced by communities of practice by enabling remote, asynchronous, and collaborative work to advance improvement efforts.
+The panel focused on how EdTech, including Carnegie’s Networked Improvement Learning and Support (NILS) platform, is geared towards advancing the work of networked improvement communities and supporting innovation.
+Panelists discussed how the design of NILS helps to alleviate problems experienced by communities of practice by enabling remote, asynchronous, and collaborative work to advance improvement efforts.

 - Jojo Manai, Director of Collaborative Technology, Carnegie Foundation

 - Susan Haynes, Partner Success Manager, Carnegie Foundation